 Usually, sponsors are eligible for stipends in reimbursement for time and work outside of work assignments assisting student clubs and organizations.
 Sponsors/advisors must mark on the Fund Request Form whether to receive the stipend or to donate it back into the sponsored club account.
 Stipends for sponsors do not come out of the local club accounts but are deducted as an annual expense to the club from the club’s funding allocation.

 Purchases must be handled through the academic division administrative assistants and/or the Student Activities Coordinator for anything regarding clubs and organizations.
 This is due to the extensive knowledge and awareness of specific purchasing procedures required by the Commonwealth of Virginia and the WCC Procurement Office.

 In planning for events that require purchasing, please keep in mind the following:

 - For most goods and services sought, such as catering and office supplies, vendors who supply the item(s) must be an approved eVA SWAM vendor.
 The Small, Women-owned, and Minority-owned Business (SWaM) certification program is a state program of the Commonwealth of Virginia.
 Its purpose is to enhance procurement opportunities for SWaM businesses participating in state-funded projects.

-- The Student Activities Coordinator and/or division secretary must submit the proposed purchase through the eVA approval flow before items, goods, or services can be purchased.
+- The Student Activities Coordinator and/or division administrative assistant must submit the proposed purchase through the eVA approval flow before items, goods, or services can be purchased.

 - Money allocations to clubs must only be spent for club meetings, activities, and trips for the enhancement of the club’s mission and purpose.
 Monies shall not be dispersed for other reasons non-related to the functions of the club, such as monetary contributions to external organizations.

-- For any questions or concerns regarding purchasing for clubs, please do not hesitate to contact the Student Activities Coordinator, academic division administrative assistant, and/or the WCC Procurement Office.
+- For any questions or concerns regarding purchasing for clubs, please do not hesitate to contact the Student Activities Coordinator or the academic division administrative assistant.

 - WCC faculty, staff, students, and student clubs/organizations must consult with the WCC Foundation Office before contacting any prospective private donor for either monetary or in-kind gifts.
 The Foundation Office staff will work with college employees and students to secure contributions for approved projects.